 - Anatomy & Physiology

-Prepare to take to the HESI A2
+Prepare to Take the HESI A2

-You can find study materials online or at the Trinity River Campus Bookstore.
+Find study materials online or at the Trinity River Campus Bookstore.

 If English was not the primary language of your high school, you must provide documentation of proof of English proficiency by submitting the results of either of the following tests.